simon-huang/workoutPlanner/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This fitness app provides a way for you to create workout templates and log completed workouts.

 ## Problem ##
   > Describe the problem your product solves.